Magic (UK radio station): Magic Soul

 This was originally a temporary pop-up service, branded as Magic Soul Summer, which launched in the summer of 2016 largely taking over the capacity previously occupied by the temporary Magic ABBA station; the soul service ultimately remained active as a permanent part of the network, truncating its name to Magic Soul from Autumn 2016 onwards.
 The station broadcast on local DAB until moving to broadcast in stereo DAB+ in October 2023 along with Magic Chilled, Mellow Magic and Magic at the Musicals.

 On 17 March 2025, Magic Soul has refreshed their jingles matching Magic Radio's jingles.

 On 8 May 2025, Magic Soul is dropping the strapline "The best of Soul and Motown." and changing it to "Best Variety of Soul and Motown."

 On 16 May 2025, Magic Soul has redone their logo to complete their refresh.

 Magic Musicals

 Launched on DAB+ in London on 21 November 2019; the station has since been rolled out to several other areas, chiefly on selected Bauer-owned multiplexes, in standard DAB, moving to broadcast nationally on stereo DAB+ in October 2023, but ultimately remained active as a permanent part of the network.
 It plays show-tunes and soundtracks.

 On 24 March 2025, Magic at the Musicals refreshed their jingles to match Magic Radio's jingles.

 On 7 May 2025, Magic at the Musicals rebranded to Magic Musicals dropping the strapline "The Greatest Musicals of All Time" and changing it to "Best Variety of Stage and Screen".
 Magic at the Musicals refreshed their jingles which is now branded as "Magic Musicals" instead of "Magic at the Musicals".

 On 16 May 2025, Magic Musicals has redone their logo to complete their refresh.

+On 5 May 2026, Jen Thomas is presenting the Magic Musicals Breakfast, after 7 years of no breakfast show since its launch.